eclipse-theia/theia-website/src/docs/user_ai.md

 ### Configuration

-1. Open the AI configuration view and switch to the "Tools" tab.
+1. Open the AI Configuration view and select the **Tools** category.
 2. Set the global default on top.
-The selection is persisted in the dedicated preference `ai-features.chat.defaultToolConfirmation` and is also editable from the standard settings UI.
+The selection is persisted in the dedicated preference `ai-features.chat.defaultToolConfirmation`.
 3. For each tool, use the dropdown to set its mode (Disabled, Confirm, Always Allow).
 Per-tool entries are stored under `ai-features.chat.toolConfirmation` keyed by tool ID.
 4. When a tool requires confirmation in the chat, you can choose to:
    - Allow once